jlashay/ELK-to-STACK/README.md

 These Beats allow us to collect the following information from each machine:
 - Filebeats helps collect_TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
 E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+- Filebeat collects data logs for Elasticsearch like audit logs and server logs to name a few.
+For example, if a users tries execute an action that they do have have the privilege to, filebeat will doucment a timestamp of that incident in the auditlog.
+- Metricbeat collects the mertic data.
+An example would be the usgae of memory the current machine and service running.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: